-There is no access to potable water on The Greenway, apart from a drinking fountain located on Parcel 14 between Clinton and State Streets.
+There is no access to potable water on The Greenway, apart from three drinking fountains located on Parcel 2 at the intersection of Valenti Way and North Washington Street, Parcel 14 between Mercantile Street and State Street, and Parcel 23 between Beach Street and Essex Street.
 All drinking water must be provided by the event organizer.
-Water and other liquids used at events must be properly disposed of off-site and not in planting beds or lawns.
+Water, ice, and other liquids used at events must be properly disposed of off-site and not in planting beds or lawns.
+Dumping in City streets or drains is prohibited.

 IV.
-APPENDIX A: MAPS OF THE ROSE KENNEDY GREENWAY PARKS
+APPENDIX A: MAPS OF THE ROSE KENNEDY GREENWAY PARK

-Parks are identified by north/south cross streets.
+Park areas are identified by north/south cross streets.
+NORTH END WHARF DISTRICT CHINATOWN SEAPORT DISTRICT

-North End Parks Accessible by MBTA:
+North End/West End Area Accessible by MBTA:

-Orange Line: Haymarket Station

-Green Line: Haymarket Station
+Orange Line: Haymarket Station, North Station Green Line: Haymarket Station, North Station

-Blue Line: Aquarium Station

-Commuter Rail: North Station
+Blue Line: Aquarium Station Commuter Rail: North Station